 The state-of-the-art chipboard plant with coating, capacities is scheduled to go into operation by the end of 2020.
 This first project phase involves an investment volume of around 260 Million USD and will create 400 jobs within the next six years.

-Mellach / Stmk: Foundation structure for gas and steam turbine 838 MW in multi and single shaft version, static and dynamic calculation as well as formwork and reinforcement drawings.
-Austria:
+Mellach / Austria: Foundation structure for gas and steam turbine 838 MW in single shaft version, static and dynamic calculation as well as formwork and reinforcement drawings.

-Foundation structure for gas and steam turbines approx. 1200 MW in multi and single version, static and dynamic calculation as well as creation of formwork and reinforcement plans.
+Foundation structure for gas and steam turbines approx. 1200 MW in single version, static and dynamic calculation as well as creation of formwork and reinforcement drawings.

 YARA Environmental Technologies GmbH was commissioned to design a flue gas cleaing unit for the QAFCO plant.

-The task of the structural constructional processing was given to BauCon ZT GmbH.
+The task of the structural design was given to BauCon ZT GmbH.